Tommy Svensson

 Leif Tommy Svensson (born 4 March 1945) is a Swedish former football manager and player.
-He is best known for playing for Östers IF and the Sweden national football team.
+He is best known for playing for Östers IF and the Sweden men's national football team.
 He won the Guldbollen in 1969.
 He managed Sweden between 1991 and 1997 and led them to a bronze medal at the 1994 FIFA World Cup.

 He is the son of Stig Svensson and the uncle of Joachim Björklund.

 Early years

-Tommy Svensson was born 4 March 1945 to father Stig Svensson.
+Svensson was born 4 March 1945 to Stig Svensson.
 Stig was a footballer who played for Östers IF and dubbed Mr. Öster.